-Bachelor of Arts in Production Arts
+Bachelor of Arts - Production Arts

-The BA Production Arts programme at SPAA is training tomorrow's theatre and event professionals.
+The Bachelor of Arts in Production Arts programme at SPAA is training tomorrow's theatre and event professionals.
 Theatre and events are always pushing at the boundaries of what's possible and at SPAA we aim to give you the tools to be at the cutting edge of the industry, technologically and creatively.

-Bachelor of Arts in Production Arts - Program Structure
+Bachelor of Arts - Production Arts (Program Structure)